Xpiri/Xpiri-Data-Science-Portfolio/README.md

     * Data: SMS spam collection dataset(https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset)

 * **Data Visualization and Analyses**
-  * NLP: [Sentiment analysis of twitter data]() about Ukraine and Russia over Dec.
+  * NLP and time series: [Sentiment analysis of twitter data]() about Ukraine and Russia over Dec.
 2021 - Mar.
 2022
     * Time series analysis of the evolution of tweets sentiment before and after the Russian invasion of Ukraine
     * Data: see the twitter-scraper notebook!
+Note: only a subset of the total tweets (2500/day) were used!
+  * NLP and data visualization: [A map of tweets]() about Ukraine
+    * Heatmap of tweets mentioning Ukraine before and after the Russian invasion
+    * Data: see the twitter-scraper notebook!

-If you're interested in any of the above projects, shoot me an email at *federicopanero15@gmail.com* !
+If you're interested in knowing more about any of the above projects, **shoot me an email** at *federicopanero15@gmail.com* !